KarrLab/intro_to_wc_modeling/docs/tutorials/wc_modeling/wc_lang_tutorial.rst

     The expression is constructed from species names, compartment names, stoichiometric reaction coefficients, k_cat and k_m, and Python functions and mathematical operators.
-    ``SpeciesType`` and ``Compartment`` names must be valid Python identifiers, and the entire expressin must be a valid Python expression.
+    ``SpeciesType`` and ``Compartment`` names must be valid Python identifiers, and the entire expression must be a valid Python expression.
     A species composed of a ``SpeciesType`` named ``species_x`` located in a ``Compartment`` named ``c`` is written ``species_x[c]``.
 Evaluating the rate law converts species into their concentration